humbertoragazzini/the-healthy-way/README.md

 - we create a group
 - Create policy then import manage policy
 - Click in amazons3fullaccess and import
-- The ARN we copy before we need to added in the policy inside of resource, because is going to be a list, we delet "*" and add:
+- The ARN we copy before we need to added in the policy inside of resource, because is going to be a list, we delete "*" and add:
     [
         "yourARN",
         "yourARN/*"
     ]
 next, and review, insert a name and description then create policy
-- We atach this policy with the group and create.
+- We attach this policy with the group and create.

 **Create user**

 - Add user with programmatic access and we add this user to the group when create the user before close, download de CSV file

 - Copy this keys in heroku inside the vars option:
-AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY this two codes are inside the CSV file downloaded before.
+AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY these two codes are inside the CSV file downloaded before.

+With this done, we going to online paste our keys from stripe, google email into our heroku panel in vars:
+USE_AWS: True
+STRIPE_WH_SECRET (webhook): your keys
+STRIPE_SECRET_KEY: your key (the secret one in reveal key)
+STRIPE_PUBLIC_KEY: (the public one from the main panel in development in this case)
+EMAIL_HOST_USER: your email
+EMAIL_HOST_PASS: the code generated by gmail in app (settings)

 ---